The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 ![](https://lh6.googleusercontent.com/LJZVanX_bFYEEZBQ0qlZJMw9pD7v7YUL8o20WuphzW80GGQ9JjnPz6iTjSm6OdWL9vesF1i2NoKLIPqS8oTbiBrsRySwscxjbqznoZSVPhiEkb6EF34XoniBSm3qBEz4RQAUFIzI=s0)

-A shortened fire phase with only 1 UI3 tick.
+A shortened fire phase with only one UI3 tick.
 This line is slightly lower in PPS compared to the standard line, about 0.5% lower.

 The shortness of this line makes its ice phases align much better with Thunder refreshes, and makes it a potential alternative to standard when UI fillers are absent.
 Due to its alignment with Thunder’s length, it’s easier for 3xF4 to enable non standard lines than it is with standard. **Consider using this line if it enables a 4xF4 line that would otherwise have been suboptimal with standard.**